For brief biographies for our course participants, download the Participant Profiles below or browse through our directory

 Rewati co-created the Jagriti Yatra project, an innovative pan-India youth enterprise programme, which has nurtured over 600 new enterprises and has been replicated in the USA and in France.

-Over four decades of architectural practice in the USA and India, mostly in the public realm, provided Damyanti Radheshwar with many opportunities to contribute to planning and infrastructure projects - manifesting her interest in the larger realms of sustainable communities, to explore ideas about development, planning, and infrastructure.
-This brings her to London School of Economics and Political Science to study New Urban Agenda and Urban Governance at LSE Cities.
+Over four decades of architectural practice in the USA and India, mostly in the public realm, provided Damyanti Radheshwar with many opportunities to contribute to planning and infrastructure projects.
+In recent years, her interests have manifested in the larger realms of sustainable development in communities, exploring ideas about development, planning and infrastructure, while attending conferences, lectures and symposia.

 Natalia studied Fine Art and Architecture in Colombia, where she founded and ran her own practice “Espacio 10” for 5 years, focusing on city interventions which included installations, performances and large video-projections in public space.
 She has since moved to the UK and worked with various British architectural firms, including Benoy, an international firm of architects, masterplanners and interior & graphic designers with 11 design studios in the UK, the Middle East and Asia.
 At Benoy, Natalia is a Senior Associate Director.
 She specialises in the front end design of large mixed-use schemes and retail-led developments projects.
 She is also responsible for identifying and exploring new business opportunities in the Latin America region and is currently leading projects in Colombia, Panama, Nigeria, Cameroon and India.